 Christina's work has appeared in Fast Company, and her Harvard Business Review articles have been printed in multiple books and magazine issues.
 She also co-authored chapters in Beyond Goals: Effective Strategies for Coaching and Mentoring.

-Christina has a background in neuroscience and psychology, and was on the team of scientists from Massachusetts General Hospital/Harvard Medical School that published initial research showing that meditation can change the brain in eight weeks.
+Christina has a background in neuroscience and psychology and was on the team of scientists from Massachusetts General Hospital/Harvard Medical School that published initial research showing mindfulness practice can change the brain in eight weeks.

 Christina's passion is holding space and providing challenge for others to grow and transform.
 She lives outside Denver with her husband.